 Are you thinking about joining a fraternity or sorority while you’re in college?
-It might be weighing heavily on you when it comes to choosing a college, but there are a few things you should be considering before you let it affect your final decision.
+Greek life might weigh heavily on you when it comes to choosing a college, but there are a few things you should be considering before you let it affect your final decision.

 Is it Important To You?